-Hastings Beer and Music Festival is a three-day event organised by Hastings Round Table.
+Hastings Beer and Music Festival is a four-day event organised by Hastings Round Table.
 It is the biggest social event in the area, with stunning sea views from it’s elevated venue, The Oval.
 The event is entirely staffed by volunteers, and as such every single penny (over £1m to date) raised goes to local good causes.

 Conceived in 1981 by former Hastings Round Table member John Butters and friend Martin Harris, ‘Hastings Beer Festival’ started life as a small charity fund-raising event in the glorious Alexandra Park.

 In 1998 the event was renamed the ‘Hastings Beer and Music Festival’ (HBMF), and organised by Hastings Round Table (with the much appreciated help of hundreds of volunteers), it is now the biggest social event in Hastings and the surrounding area- averaging over 11,000 revellers through the gates.

 In the following years the event just went from strength to strength, with numbers consistently growing.
 We have of course adapted with the times, mainly the shift towards music being as important as the beer- which has in turn resulted in us being able to secure some of the best local bands, as well as some big names (Keane in 2005 & 2012, and Status Quo in 2006 to name a few).
 Since 2006 we have stuck to the remit of keeping it local (we’re not suggesting working with some big names is hard work, but…).